 The Polyglot Conference

-Accommodation/catering: Not applicable for the online event. be confirmed.
-Usually you find your own accommodation.
+Accommodation/catering: Not applicable for the online event.
+You find your own accommodation.
 No evening catering but lunch is usually available at or near the venue (but not usually included in the price).

 Richard Simcott was one of the first of the “internet polyglots”: enthusiasts for learning multiple languages “just because” who started posting videos on line or blogging.
 He had the idea of bringing together serial language learners in real life and the result was the first Polyglot Conference, in Budapest in 2013.